Aapok0/Aapok0/README.md

 - 3rd version of homepage with react
   - Make it look a terminal
   - Make it work like a command line
+- Make policy assignments to add tags in map variables to resources/resource groups with Terraform
 - Kubernetes certification

 </td>